Daman0521/Daman0521/README.md

 Benefits of NSS:-

--Personality Development.
+- Personality Development.
--It helps in acquiring leadership qualities and democratic attitude.
+- It helps in acquiring leadership qualities and democratic attitude.
--It developer a sense of involvement in the task of nation building.
+  - It developer a sense of involvement in the task of nation building.
--It helps in developing positive attitude, self-confidence, courage & patience.
+- It helps in developing positive attitude, self-confidence, courage & patience.

+# 5th day at college

+The first speaker was Kanwardeep Kalra who is an ICBI certified soft skill Firstly she showed us a small skit on how to speak,sit,behave in front of interviewer.She told main lesson on soft skills